gudshugo/hotel-book-api/README.md

         ]
     }
    ```
-**Note: The date format used for requests and response is yyyy/MM/dd.
-(Date and time notation in Canada)**
+**Note: The date format used for requests and responses in this project is yyyy/MM/dd (Date and time notation in Canada).**

 In order to access the complete requisition documentation, check this link below: